Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Methodology

 \begin{remark} For stride $S=1$, the upper bound (\ref{eq:B1}) is tighter than (\ref{eq:B2}), while for a large stride $S\geq 2$, the second bound (\ref{eq:B2}) might become tighter by taking into acount the effect of stride. \end{remark}

 In all these cases, the $\ell_1$-norm of $w$ dominates the estimates, so in the following we will simply call these bounds $\ell_1$-based estimates.
 Another method is given in \citep{miyato2018spectral} based on power iterations \citep{golub2001eigenvalue}, as a fast numerical approximation for the spectral norm of the operator matrix.
-Yet as a shortcoming, the power iteration method is not easy to apply to the ResNets.

 We compare the two estimates in Figure \ref{fig:powiter}.
 It turns out both of them can be used to predict the tendency of generalization error using normalized margins and both of them will fail when the network has large enough expressive power.
 Although using the $\ell_1$-based estimate is very efficient, the power iteration method may be tighter and have a wider range of predictability.

+However, a shortcoming of the power method is that it can not be directly applied to the ResNet blocks.
 In the remaining of this section, we will particularly discuss the treatment of ResNets.
 ResNet is usually a composition of the basic blocks shown in Figure \ref{fig:res18-basicblock} with short-cut structure.
 The following method is used in this paper to estimate upper bounds of spectral norm of such a basic block of ResNet.